norbsz/simple-docker-php-server/README.md

 docker compose up
 ```

-When it's running, "localhost" in the browser should display what's inside `vhosts/localhost/`.
+While it's running, "localhost" in the browser should display what's inside the folder `vhosts/localhost/`.

-You can simply add more virtual hosts by creating a folder in the vhosts directory.
+You can add more virtualhosts by creating folders in `vhosts/`.
 The folder name will be the hostname, e.g. the folder `/vhosts/test1.localhost` will be displayed under the address "test1.localhost".